DarrielleEvans/Bookstore-Inventory-System/README.md

 This was a bootcamp capstone project.
 The objective is to create a bookstore inventory system using HTML, CSS, and Javascript.
 [Live Demo]()

-### To login please use: username: cevans & password: test123 or username: xevans & password testing
+### To login please use: username: cevans & password: test123 or username: xevans & password: testing

 ## Learning Resources